St Bartholomew's, Vowchurch

 Note the (damaged) monument in Latin to "Bourne" dated 1625, displayed in a recess in the N wall, a marble slab on the chancel wall for William Elfe dated 1749, various monuments to the Wood family of Whitehouse (on the SW side of the parish) and Sir Edward Boughton of Poston Court (in the NW of the parish).
 Other local families commemorated include McMichael (the local doctors) and Seabourne.
 The brass war memorial is on the north wall of the nave, click for the Roll of Honour.

 Rev Skeffington Hume Dodgson was a younger brother of "Lewis Carroll", and was vicar here from 1895-1910.
 His grave is in the churchyard, and a display cabinet with documents and photographs of his time here is mounted in the NW corner of the church.
-A booklet with further information on the Dodgson family is on sale in the church.
+For further information click the button above.

 An old stone base in the churchyard, near the porch, has been variously described as the base of a medieval cross, or possibly a base for a sundial.
 It is grade II listed.